amicha02/Basic_math/README.md

 # Basic_math
-This repo can be used for
+This repo can be used for reference